Quick Answers: Register a Branch of a Foreign Company in Kenya

 The local representative role should not be treated as a casual appointment.
 Before filing, confirm the representative’s authority, availability, indemnity position, document access, notice-handling process and annual compliance support.

-Step-by-Step Process: How to Register a Branch of a Foreign Company in Kenya
+Step-by-Step Process: How to Register a Foreign Company Branch in Kenya

 The practical process below is designed for registration of a Kenya branch by a foreign parent company, not for a new Kenyan subsidiary company.